loighic/loighic.github.io/_pages/syllabi/intro_online.md

 > **(b)** If, for some reason, you feel that it is important to use some other resource, a reference that will allow me to easily locate the resource must be provided.

 > **(c)** As long as you are using the assigned readings, you don’t need to provide references at the end of your written assignments.
-You do, however, have to cite all of the content to which you refer with a page locator—for example, (col. 2, p.
+You do, however, have to cite all of the content to which you refer with a page locator—for example: (col. 2, p.
 486).

 Read [this explanation](https://loighic.net/blog/2025/ai/) about why using generative A.I. is not allowed in this course, and please ask me if you have any further questions about what constitutes academic misconduct.
 I am happy to answer any questions about what is and is not allowed.
 But ask me before you do something questionable.